 Sports massage is treatment given with the understanding of anatomy and physiology and the particular demands placed upon the body by the client and their specific sport.

 Sports massage focuses on preventing and treating injury while also enhancing athletic performance.
-Therapists will commonly use a mixture of Swedish and deep tissue massage techniques.
-Your massage therapist will usually finish your sports massage with some gentle stretch therapy.
+Therapists will commonly use a mixture of Swedish and deep-tissue massage techniques.
+Your massage therapist will usually finish your sports massage with gentle stretch therapy.

 A sports massage’s principal mandate is returning you to your desired sports activity with the same or an even better level of function.
 Sports massages can include more aggressive techniques that approach muscles more deeply.